GeminiDRSoftware/DRAGONS/docs/IGRINSDR_users_manual.rst

                .
                PRIMITIVE: standardizeWCS
                -------------------------
+               WARNING - N20240429S0194_H_observatoryHeadersStandardized.fits (and maybe other files) do not have detector offsets.
+Cannot check/fix WCS.
                .
             .
             PRIMITIVE: addDQ
             ----------------
-            No BPMs found for N20240429S0125_H_prepared.fits and none supplied by the user.
+            No BPMs found for N20240429S0194_H_prepared.fits and none supplied by the user.

-            No BPMs found for N20240429S0126_H_prepared.fits and none supplied by the user.
+            No BPMs found for N20240429S0195_H_prepared.fits and none supplied by the user.

-            No BPMs found for N20240429S0127_H_prepared.fits and none supplied by the user.
+            No BPMs found for N20240429S0196_H_prepared.fits and none supplied by the user.

-            No BPMs found for N20240429S0128_H_prepared.fits and none supplied by the user.
+            No BPMs found for N20240429S0197_H_prepared.fits and none supplied by the user.

             .
             PRIMITIVE: addVAR